lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 * Authenticating communication endpoints authorized for safety-critical communication.

-If the purpose of the issued certificates is not restricted, i.e., the type of operations for which a public key contained in the certificate can be used in unintended ways, increasing the risk of cross-application attacks.
-Failure to ensure proper segregation of duties means that an application or system that generates the public/private keys and applies for a certificate to the operator certification authority could obtain a certificate that can be misused for tasks that this application or system is not entitled to perform.
+If the purpose of an issued certificate is not restricted (i.e., the type of operations for which a public key contained in the certificate can be used in unintended ways), the risk of cross-application attacks is increased.
+Failure to ensure adequate segregation of duties means that an application or system that generates the public/private keys and applies for a certificate to the operator Certification Authority (CA) could obtain a certificate that can be misused for tasks that this application or system is not entitled to perform.
 For example, management of trust anchors is a particularly critical task.
-A device could potentially accept a trust anchor configuration file signed by a service that uses a certificate with no EKU or with the KeyPurposeId id-kp-codeSigning ({{Section 4.2.1.12 of RFC5280}}) or id-kp-documentSigning {{RFC9336}}.
+A device could potentially accept a trust anchor configuration file signed by a service that uses a certificate with no Extended Key Usage (EKU) or with the KeyPurposeId id-kp-codeSigning ({{Section 4.2.1.12 of RFC5280}}) or id-kp-documentSigning {{RFC9336}}.
 A device should only accept trust anchor configuration files if the file is verified with a certificate that has been explicitly issued for this purpose.

 The KeyPurposeId id-kp-serverAuth ({{Section 4.2.1.12 of RFC5280}}) can be used to identify that the certificate is for a TLS WWW server, and the KeyPurposeId id-kp-clientAuth ({{Section 4.2.1.12 of RFC5280}}) can be used to identify that the certificate is for a TLS WWW client.
-However, there are currently no KeyPurposeIds for usage with X.509 certificates for safety-critical communication.
+However, there are currently no KeyPurposeIds for usage with X.509 certificates for safety-critical communications.

 This document addresses the above problems by defining keyPurposeIds for the EKU extension of X.509 public key certificates.
-These certificates are either used for signing files (general-purpose configuration and trust anchor configuration files, software and firmware update packages) or are used for safety-critical communication.
+These certificates are either used for signing files (general-purpose configuration and trust anchor configuration files, software and firmware update packages) or are used for safety-critical communications.

-Vendor-defined KeyPurposeIds used within a PKI governed by the vendor or a group of vendors typically do not pose interoperability concerns, as non-critical extensions can be safely ignored if unrecognized.
+Vendor-defined KeyPurposeIds used within a PKI governed by vendors typically do not pose interoperability concerns, as non-critical extensions can be safely ignored if unrecognized.
 However, using KeyPurposeIds outside of their intended vendor-controlled environment or in ExtendedKeyUsage extensions that have been marked critical can lead to interoperability issues.
 Therefore, it is advisable not to rely on vendor-defined KeyPurposeIds.
 Instead, this specification defines standard KeyPurposeIds to ensure interoperability across various vendors and industries.

 The definitions of theses KeyPurposeIds are intentionally broad to allow their use in different deployments even though they were initially motivated by industrial automation and rail automation, see {{UseCases}}.
 The details for each deployment needs to be described in the relevant technical standards and certificate policies.

-## Use Cases {#UseCases}

-Automation hardware and software products strive to become more safe and secure by fulfilling mandatory, generic system requirements related to cyber security driven by federal offices like the [European Union Cyber Resilience Act](#EU-CRA) governed by the European Commission and the High Representative of the Union for Foreign Affairs and Security Policy.
-Automation products connected to the Internet would bear the so called [CE marking](#CE-marking) to indicate they comply.
-Such regulation was announced in the [2020 EU Cybersecurity Strategy](#EU-STRATEGY), and complements other legislation in this area, specifically the NIS2 Framework, [Directive on measures for a high common level of cybersecurity across the Union](#NIS2).
-2020 EU Cybersecurity Strategy suggests to implement and extend international standards such as the [Security for industrial automation and control systems - Part 4-2: Technical security requirements for IACS components](#IEC.62443-4-2) (IACS refers to industrial automation and control system) and the [Industrial communication networks - Network and system security - Part 3-3: System security requirements and security levels](#IEC.62443-3-3).
-Automation hardware and software products of diverse vendors that are connected on automation networks and the Internet can be used to build common automation solutions.
-Standardized attributes would allow transparency of security properties and interoperability for vendors in context of software and firmware updates, general-purpose configuration, trust anchor configuration, and safety communication.

-A concrete example for Automation is a Rail Automation system.
-The [Europe's Rail Joint Undertaking System Pillar](#ERJU) deliver a unified operational concept and a functional, safe, and secure system architecture with system requirements for Rail Automation.
-The deliverables include due consideration of cyber security aspects based on the IEC 62443 series of standards, focused on the European railway network to which [Directive 2016/797 - Interoperability of the rail system within the EU](#Directive-2016/797) applies.

 # Conventions and Definitions {#conventions}